Covid-19 claims beloved Chicago dispatcher: 'His pride was going to work' | NewsChannel 3-12

 Covid-19 claims beloved Chicago dispatcher: ‘His pride was going to work’

-As Guadalupe Lopez walked into work at Chicago’s 911 center one night three years ago, three officers were shot on the city’s west side.
+As Guadalupe Lopez walked into work at Chicago’s 911 center one night four years ago, three officers were shot on the city’s west side.

 Lopez sat at his desk on the communications floor as officers screamed into their police radios.
 There was confusion over the location, and the wounded were without backup.

-Note: Correction: A previous version of this story misstated the year an incident involving the shooting of three Chicago police officers took place.
-It was 2016.